Sean-Flanagan1/portfolio-capstone-nfl/README.md

-# Capstone Project: Punt or Go For it on Fourth Down?
+# Capstone Project: To Punt or Go for it on Fourth Down?

 ## Problem Statement